 How treasury bills in Nigeria works

 Having known what T‑bills is all about, including the features and the tenors (tenures), next is to understand how do treasury bills works especially here in Nigeria.

 Is sad that many Nigerians don’t know about investing in the T‑bills, maybe because of the financial institutions we have don’t really create awareness and only focus on the ones that they will get profit like the savings and current account or the fixed deposit account too.

 Even some number of individuals that knows about it gives the excuse of how can they give the federal government their money when the government is not doing anything for them or the country in general.

 This shouldn’t be a reason why you wouldn’t want to try and invest in T‑bills, especially in this hard economy.

 You can imagine investing N500,000 for a duration of six month, and gets N90,000 on maturity.

 I always prefer the treasury bills than the fixed deposit which has a very poor interest rate offered to us by the banks we have.

-In as much that the central bank directed banks and other financial institutions to stop the sale of T-bills to individuals and small firms, banks and non bank financial institutions still sale treasury bills to individuals and small business owners.
+In as much that it was said that the central bank directed banks and other financial institutions to stop the sale of T‑bills to individuals and small firms, banks and non bank financial institutions still sale treasury bills to individuals and small business owners.